attilaantal/PHP-OOP-Login-Register-System/README.md

 There are 3 steps to get this example running.

 1. Upload the files to your web server
-2. Upload the **db.sql** to your mysql server or run the contents in a SQL query.
+2. Import the **db.sql** into you MySQL database server or run the contents in a SQL query.
-3. Edit the database connection details in the **core/init.php** file.
+3. Adjust the database connection in the **core/init.php** file.

 That's it!
 You can now navigate to address where the files are hosted and run the **index.php**.